 Each blink is called a pulse.
 How dark the light fades depends on how much of the time the light spends in the on state versus the off state.
 This ratio is called the duty cycle, and it is expressed in terms of a percentage.
-So, when we call setLevel(), the brightness argument is actually specifying the duty cycle of the PWM.
+So, when we use a set level block, the brightness input is actually specifying the duty cycle of the PWM.

 There's a trick you can try to see the blinking for yourself.
-First, program a LED to fade and then wave it very quickly in front of your eyes.
+First, use a set level block to set a LED to a value less than 100.
+Then, wave it very quickly in front of your eyes.
 Instead of seeing a continuous streak of light, you will see a "dotted line" of light.
 This is the light turning on and off very rapidly!
-Next, fix the light to on, by programming it using on() and try waving it around again.
+Next, fix the light to on by programming it using turn ON, and try waving it around again.
 This time, you'll see a continuous, solid streak!